marcomistretta/EscapeTheCameraCafeVR/README.md

 The game includes detailed sound effects and visual effects to enhance the immersive experience.
 Audio triggers are managed through C# scripts, and lighting is carefully crafted for both office and tutorial scenes.

-### Conclusion 🏁

-Developing **Escape the Camera Cafe VR** provided valuable insights into 3D and VR game development.
-The project was challenging but rewarding, with many lessons learned about event triggering and object interaction.

 ## Future Work 🚀

 - **New Levels:** Create new levels with trickier puzzles.